Medical Billing and Coding

 Program Name: Medical Billing & Coding

-Length: 35 weeks daytime or 53 weeks evening classes FLEXIBLE SCHEDULES
+Length: 53 weeks / 13.25 months daytime or evenings.
+FLEXIBLE SCHEDULES

 The instructional technique includes four days a week of classroom work and one day a week of online instruction at the student’s convenience, making certain that students have time to attend to their personal responsibilities.